Anon-Planet/thgtoa/guide.md

 -   If cost is an issue, we recommend the Tor Only option if possible.

 -   If both Tor and VPN access are impossible or dangerous then you have no choice but to rely on Public wi-fi safely.
-See [Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option]
+See [Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option:]

 For more information, you can also see the discussions here that could help decide yourself: